Mooring Warps Size Guide

 - The number of lines that are deployed to take the expected load.

-1. Selection process for General Use Mooring Lines (Shoreside):
+1. Selection process for the diameter of General Use Mooring Lines (Shoreside):

 - Compare your displacement with the tonnage listed.